noahglaserphd/Eye_Gaze_Analysis/README.md

 ---

-# Step 7 — Launch the Interactive Dashboard
+# Step 7 — Launch the interactive dashboard

 Start the dashboard:

     streamlit run app.py

-The dashboard will open automatically in a browser.
-Use **Data pipeline** in the sidebar to run processing without using the terminal steps above, or run those steps first if you prefer scripts.
+The dashboard opens in your browser.
+Use **Data pipeline** in the sidebar to run the same processing as Steps 2–6 on disk, then use **Explore** to inspect sessions.
+You can also run the CLI steps first and use the app for exploration only.

 ---

 # Dashboard Capabilities

-The dashboard allows researchers to interactively explore gaze behavior.
+The dashboard allows researchers to interactively explore gaze behavior and to **run the full processing pipeline** from the sidebar.

 Features include:

+- **Data pipeline** controls (full run or individual steps: video extraction, gaze CSV processing, summaries, time windows, PNG figures, aggregate figure)
 - selecting recorded sessions
-- inspecting **30-second time windows**
+- inspecting time windows (default length in `pipeline_config.py`)
 - viewing fixation heatmaps
 - visualizing scanpaths
 - examining fixation duration distributions